zxy919781142/Sustainable-Development-Goals-in-Psychology/README.md

 ## Overview

-This repository contains data processing, analysis, and figure-generation code for the project **“Failing in retention, not recruitment: Gender differences in academic progression in psychology.”**
+This repository contains data processing, analysis, and figure-generation code for the project **Sustainable Development Goals in Psychology: A Century of Progress in Publications.**

-The project investigates gender differences in academic progression within the field of psychology, focusing on *when* gaps emerge and *where* retention shortfalls occur.
-Using large-scale bibliometric data, it examines academic age trajectories, publication performance, and cohort-based gender disparities.
+This project offers the first systematic, long-run analysis of psychology’s contributions to the United Nations Sustainable Development Goals (SDGs) through a social- and behavioral-sciences lens, drawing on an unprecedented dataset of 233,061 APA-indexed publications spanning 1894–2022.

 ## Requirements

 - **R version ≥ 4.2**
 - Recommended packages:
-  `tidyverse`, `data.table`, `janitor`, `lubridate`, `readr`, `stringr`,
-  `ggplot2`, `patchwork`, `broom`, `scales`, and any modeling packages referenced in `R_code/`.
+  `tidyverse`, `dplyr`, `text2sdg`, `parallel`, `httr2`, `openai`, `rvest`, `rjson`, `lubridate' `ggplot2`, `patchwork`

 ## Description of the files

-### 1. data
+### 1. code
++ **1.1_sdgs.R**:
+    This script performs parallel SDG detection on psychology article texts using the text2sdg classifier and compiles all batch results into a single dataset for analysis.

-+ **1_female_field_cohort.csv**:
++ **1.2_gender.R**:
-    Proportion of women among psychology entrants by subfield and cohort (2000-2014).
+    This script infers author gender from first names using combined Genderize and GenderAPI data, constructs article-level gender indicators (female first/last author, female share, team size), and saves the results for downstream analysis.

-+ **2_earlycareer_character.csv**:
++ **1.3_journals.R**:
-    Processed variables for researchers by academic aga (main dataset for analysis).
+    This script scrapes APA’s journal subject categories from the web and then maps each journal in articles_meta.csv to an APA subject category—using direct matches, alternative titles, and GPT-based classification as a fallback—before saving the final journal–category lookup to /results/journals.csv.

-+ **3_stage_trans_gap_yearly.csv**:
++ **1.4_citations.R**:
-    Transfer rate (staying academic from previous year to the target year) among psychology entranst by academic age and cohort.
+    This script queries the OpenCitations API for each article DOI to retrieve citing DOIs and their creation dates, saves intermediate citation batches, and then combines them into a single citations.csv file for downstream citation analysis.